dnschneid/crouton/README.md

 ### Help!
 I've created a monster that must be slain!
   1. The delete-chroot command is your sword, shield, and only true friend.
      `sudo delete-chroot evilchroot`
+  2. It's actually just a shortcut to `sudo edit-chroot -d evilchroot`, which I suppose makes it a bit of a deceptive swis-army-knife friend...still good?

 Tips